-If you go slightly off-site to somewhere in Yerba Buena like the Samovar Tea Lounge, then things quiet down a bit.
+If you go slightly off-site to somewhere then things quiet down a bit.

-But expect to pay top dollar for a simple cup of tea or coffee, and it’s outside so the bright California sunshine will be glaring on your screen.
+But expect to pay top dollar for a simple cup of tea or coffee, and if its somewhere like San Francisco then the bright California sunshine will be glaring on your screen.

 So what’s the best option then?

 If you can get a space on the show floor, then we recommend that as the best option to meet the media.
 Sure, it may cost more but it will save you a lot of hassle overall, and you’ll be thankful for it.